alertlogic/al-agent-container/ecs/README.md

    aws ecs register-task-definition --cli-input-json file://path//to/task-definition/al-agent-ecs.json
    ```

-## Create or Modify your IAM Policy
+## Modify your IAM Policy
-An AWS policy document defines your permissions for the container.
-You must log into into the AWS console to create a new, or modify an existing, IAM policy.
+Log into the AWS console to ensure the IAM role you use for ECS has the permissions required by the Agent Container.
+To do so, access the IAM policy document to verify it contains the permissions specified below.

-**To create an IAM policy:**
+**To view or modify an IAM policy:**

 1. In the AWS Console, click **IAM,** located under **Security, Identity & Compliance**.
-2. From the IAM Management Console, click **Policies**, and then click **Create Policy**.
+2. From the IAM Management Console, click **Policies**.
+3. Select the policy attached to the IAM role you use for ECS, and then click **Edit Policy**.
-3. Click the **JSON** tab.
+3. Click **JSON**.
-4. Copy and paste the following text into the JSON window:
+4. Review the policy document for the following permissions.
+Copy and paste any of the following permissions the policy document lacks into the JSON window:
    ```
-   {
-     "Version": "2012-10-17",
-     "Statement": [
          {
              "Effect": "Allow",
              "Action": [